ohmohmpr/P04_Instance-Completion-and-Motion-Estimation-with-Deep-Shape-Priors-for-Autonomous-Driving/Impletation_plan.md

  - [4.
 Add mesh](#add-mesh)

 ## Instance Association
-The goal is to find data association of instances. track car.
+The goal is to find data association of instances. associating these detections over time according to object identities.
+HOTA.
 (in progress) current method.